A Graph-Theoretic Model for a Generic Three-Jug Puzzle: Sketch of an Algorithm

 Once we are sure that the puzzle has a solution, then one can think of the problem of minimizing the number of measurable pours, i.e., to determine the minimum number of measurable pours that is necessary to obtain a solution.
 Again, by using Corollary~\ref{cor:ThreeJug}, this boils down to determining the shortest directed path in the graph model.
 Observe that whenever a directed path exists in a graph, a shortest directed path also exists in the graph.
 Alternatively, whenever a solution exists for the puzzle, a solution with the minimum number of measurable pours also exists for the puzzle.
 Therefore, the model can also be used to obtain the optimum solution, if it exists.

-As a result of the previous discussions, we are sure that given a generic three jug puzzle $\mathbb{P}$, one can use the following steps to obtain a solution.
+As a result of the previous discussions, given a generic three-jug puzzle $\mathbb{P}^{\tilde{a},\tilde{b},\tilde{c}}_{a,b,c}$, one can use the following steps to obtain a solution.
 These steps can be treated as the skeleton of an algorithm.